playframework/playframework/documentation/manual/working/scalaGuide/main/forms/ScalaForms.md

 * [`checkbox`](api/scala/views/html/helper/checkbox$.html): renders a [checkbox](http://www.w3.org/TR/html-markup/input.checkbox.html#input.checkbox) element.
 * [`input`](api/scala/views/html/helper/input$.html): renders a generic input element (which requires explicit arguments).

+> **Note:** The source code for each of these templates is defined as Twirl templates under `views/helper` package, and so the packaged version corresponds to the generated Scala source code.
+For reference, it can be useful to see the [`views/helper` ](https://github.com/playframework/playframework/tree/master/framework/src/play/src/main/scala/views/helper) package on Github.

 As with the `form` helper, you can specify an extra set of parameters that will be added to the generated Html:

 @[form-user-parameters](code/scalaguide/forms/scalaforms/views/user.scala.html)